School visits to Kew Gardens

 Kew is the perfect setting for an outdoor classroom.
 We offer visits for all educational organisations.

-You can book a self-led visit, or why not try an education session with hands-on curriculum-linked activities led by a Kew teacher.
+You can book a self-led visit, or try an education session with hands-on curriculum-linked activities led by a Kew teacher.

 Everything you need for a visit